 - In September, TFRS delivered Planned Giving: Getting the Proper Start with the San Diego Foundation.
 It was the third of four courses being offered by the San Diego Foundation in 2012.

 - TFRS also taught Developing Major Gifts with NorthSky Nonprofit Network in Traverse City, MI.

 - The Women’s Philanthropy Institute released Women Give 2012 in August.
 The study was led by Debra Mesch, WPI Director, in partnership with Una Osili, Director of Research.
-The key findings and the full report can be found here.

 - In September, the WPI Council convened in Boston for its annual in-person meeting.
 Prior to the meeting, Ellen Remmer, WPI Council Chair and Board of Visitors Vice Chair, hosted a gathering at her home for Council members and invited guests.
 The Council welcomed Maureen Hackett, Board of Visitors Chair, and Elizabeth Gore, Vice President of Global Partnerships for the UN Foundation, as new members of the group.
 The discussion focused on furthering the vision for WPI, clarifying key messages and targeted products for the served audiences and identifying potential partners for collaborations.

 - A two-day seminar was held in Goshen, IN, as part of the two-year contract with Everence and the Mennonite Church.
 The seminar was taught by Aimée Laramore, Associate Director of the Lake Institute.

 - Bill Enright, Lake Institute Director, led a one-day seminar for religious congregations in Wheaton, IL.
 The seminar was sponsored by the DuPage Community Foundation.